About the Team

 KELLY RAPPUCHI, Editor-in-Chief and Founder

-Her career began in human rights where she helped distribute the Universal Declaration of Human Rights to 15 countries in their native languages.
+Kelly’s career began in human rights where she coordinated the distribution and translation of the Universal Declaration of Human Rights to 15 countries in their native languages.
 In 2014, she co-founded CIRCLE, a women’s leadership initiative focused on empowering women in Pakistan.
-She researches and facilitates sessions on the DNA of women’s leadership.
+She researches and facilitates sessions on the DNA of women’s leadership and is the Research Chair for Harvard W3D: Women in Defense, Diplomacy and Development.
+Kelly has taught communications workshops at the Center for Public Leadership at the Harvard Kennedy School and was a teaching fellow at the Harvard Graduate School of Education.

 Zaina Adamu is an award-winning global communications expert with over 10 years of experience working in media, international affairs and human rights.
 In 2018, she founded Ghana Girl Rising, a social enterprise aimed at improving education access for Ghana’s marginalized young women.
 Before then, she was a journalist at CNN, covering both the 2012 and 2016 U.S. presidential elections.